mrilikecoding/StreamPoseML/README.md

 docker push myuser/stream_pose_ml_web_ui:latest
 ```

 ## Citing

-If you use this code in any research, please cite it so that others may benefit from knowing about this project.
-See [CITATION.txt](CITATION.txt).
+If you use the project in your work or research, please cite this repository or the corresponding paper.
+See [paper.md](paper.md).

 ## Contributions